The Trumps’ separate bedrooms could increase White House COVID-19 risk

 Their physical separation and the complex inner workings of the White House and its staff likely means that operations inside the building will have to be dramatically altered to keep the president and the first lady from infecting others.

 More than 400 people work in the White House, according to the Trump Administration’s 2020 personnel report to congress, though this includes those working in the east and west wings that attach to the main 55,000 square foot building.
-Because the virus is mostly transmitted through the air, ventilation will be a concern in a building that is largely dependent on air conditioning systems for air flow.
+Because the virus is mostly transmitted through the air, ventilation will be a concern in a building that is largely dependent on air-conditioning systems for air flow.
 The HVAC system there runs 24 hours a day, but is at least relatively new.
 It was last replaced in 2017, when the previous system, more than 27 years old, was removed.

 The sheer number of people in the building may be the bigger concern.
 First Lady Melania Trump has a personal staff of 11, and the president himself undoubtedly interacts with a far larger number on a daily basis.
 Separate Secret Service details as well as the roughly 100 cleaning, cooking, and household staff only add to the numbers of people required to serve the president and first lady.
 More people moving through a larger area of a busy workplace and residence only increases the risk of exposure.